DeForestt/aflat/Docs.md

 ```

 Use `aflat install <repo>` to add a git dependency and update `aflat.cfg`
 automatically.
-Run `aflat -U` to refresh all dependencies or `aflat -K` to
+Use `aflat --update-deps build` to refresh dependencies or
-remove them.
+`aflat --clean-deps build` to clear them as part of a build.

 ## Building a Project
 The project can be built with the following syntax:
 ```bash
 aflat build
 ```
-This will compile all of the source files in the src directory and call gcc to link them into an executable.
-The executable will be placed in the bin directory.
+This compiles the configured entry point and dependency modules, then links
+them into the configured output (normally `bin/a.out`).

 ## Running a Project
 The project can be run with the following syntax:
 ```bash
 aflat run
 ```
-This will compile all of the source files in the src directory and call gcc to link them into an executable.
-The executable will be placed in the bin directory.
+This compiles the configured entry point and dependency modules, then links
+them into the configured output (normally `bin/a.out`).
 The executable will then be run.

 ## Bootstrapping a src/header pair (just don't use this)
 The package manager is used to create a src/header pair.
 The syntax is: